madmep/Upper-Air-Weather-Data-/README.md

 * Get the text file out of the zip file and put it in the folder you're working out of.

 ### Convert the text file into csvs for each year contained in the dataset and clean up the files you want to use for analysis.
-* In main_loop.py
+* In example_run.py
     * you need to put your station's ID code in for the `station` variable value.
     * Insert the name of the text file you downloaded as the value for `text_file`
     * Then change the first year of data that you want cleaned for `start` value.
-    * the last year of data you want to work with is the `stop` variable value.
+    * the last year + 1 of data you want to work with is the `stop` variable value.
     * `name` is what you want your final files to be called.
 I use airport identifers.
         * set `name` = `station` if you want to use the station ID
-* Once you run `main_loop` with your variable values you will have a csv for each year contained in the original text file you downloaded.
+* Once you run `example_run` with your variable values you will have a csv for each year contained in the original text file you downloaded.
 You will also have a csv for each year in your desired range that is ready for analysis.

-### Changes made to 'clean' csv:
+### Changes made to clean csv:
 * -9999 and -8888 are used in a number of columns to identify missing data, we turned these into NaN.
 * For flag columns blank, ' ', means the data has not been checked by tier 1 or 2 checks, but if the data is not missing it has passed all other checks.
 We changed this into category 'C'.
 * We've also created new categorical columns for cardinal wind direction and pressure altitude in feet.